- WHY RFGEN?

 Talk with us

-Lakeside wanted the ability to scan all incoming parts and match them to the PO they received them under.
+Lakeside wanted the ability to scan all incoming parts and match them to the applicable PO.

-“Before I started working at Lakeside, I worked in many automated distributions centers,” Eric explained.
 “When I came to Lakeside, I saw many processes could be automated.
 The company ran a successful manufacturing business yet did things the same old way.
-Their receiving operations required layers of manual intervention and paper record creation.”
+Their receiving operations required layers of manual intervention and paper record creation,” said Van Leeuwen.

 Lakeside purchased the RFgen Mobile Foundations for JD Edwards solution, a portable Wyse terminal, a few wireless scanners, and a printer which connected to the server.
 With the RFgen solution implemented, the clerk scanned the PO when the parts came in.
 The screen prompted the user to enter the reference number of the PO followed by all required information line by line including the part number, the part description, and the quantity received.

-With RFgen in place, Lakeside was able to reduce parts receiving and packaging time by 5 hours per day, eliminate manual data entry errors, enhance inventory control and reduce new user training time from two months to approximately 5 minutes.
+With RFgen in place, Lakeside was able to reduce parts receiving and packaging time by five hours per day, eliminate manual data entry errors, enhance inventory control and reduce new user training time from two months to approximately five minutes.

 The RFgen system removed errors and improved product quality reaching the customer.